 |Telephone:||+61 8 6304 2742|

-Professor Sam Huang is a Professorial Research Fellow in the School of Business and Law.
+Professor Sam Huang is a Professorial Research Fellow and Director of the Markets and Services Research Centre (MASRC) in the School of Business and Law.

 Professor Sam Huang is a research professor in tourism and services marketing in the School of Business and Law.
 Prior to joining ECU, he worked in the School of Management at University of South Australia from 2007 to 2016.
 Sam obtained his PhD from the School of Hotel and Tourism Management,The Hong Kong Polytechnic University.
 Before pursuing an academic career, he was a central government official in Beijing working for China National Tourism Administration (CNTA) for 7 years.